CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/oracles.md

 ```

 1. `last_price` which represents the last stored spot price within the AMM is calculated using `_get_p`.
 Additionally, the value is capped at `2 * 10**18` to prevent price oracle manipulation.
-Note: It's not actually the spot price which is capped, but rather the spot price that is used in the calculation for the ema price oracle.
+Note: It's not actually the spot price which is capped, but rather the spot price that is used in the calculation for the EMA price oracle.

     ???quote "`_get_p`"